evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 Options:

 -   Project: The upstream project.
+-   Config file: The path to the downstream project's config file.
+    This may be the same as the main project configuration file but does not have to be.
 -   Level: Accepted values are task, build, and push.
 Task and build levels will trigger based on the completion of either a task or a build in the upstream project.
     - Push level triggers do not require any upstream build or task to run, but instead trigger a downstream version once